 As can be seen elsewhere on this site, I’ve been very active in SSTV for many years.
 I operate a Live 24/7 SSTV Cam that copies images on 14.230 during the day, and on 7.171 in the evenings.
 I also have a cam on 14.233 for EasyPal digital image reception.
 My Worldwide SSTV Cams can be viewed here.

 Over the years I have gradually upgraded my abilities to include Amateur Satellite operations.

 SSTV on the International Space Station

 You heard that right!
 The International Space Station has Slow Scan equipment on board.
 Not only that!
 They transmit pictures on 145.8 mhz in the Amateur Radio 2 Meter Band.
 Slow Scan TV operations aboard the ISS are special occasions.
 Both the Russian and US astronauts participate.

 NASA On The Air!

-Special thanks to my SSTV buddy Brad, KO6KL and AMSAT’s Clint Bradford (K6LCS) for sending me a heads up about this event.
+Special thanks to Brad, KO6KL and AMSAT’s Clint Bradford (K6LCS) for sending me a heads up about this event.
 I set my satellite station to track the ISS exclusively, in an attempt to capture any images that could be heard.
 There were several good passes, and the images shown above are the best of the lot this time around.
 I have the San Bernardino mountains to my north.
 Once the satellite, or the ISS in this case, gets behind the mountains, the pass is over as there is no longer any reception.

-I read somewhere that at least one of the newly lauched satellites will support SSTV once it’s educational mission has been fulfilled, and the satellite can be released for amateur SSTV use.
+I read somewhere that at least one of the newly lauched satellites will support SSTV once it’s educational mission has been fulfilled, and the satellite can be released for amateur use.
 Something to look forward to!